Honda Type R

 Honda Type R models are special performance editions of their respective model families.

 The design of Type R models was originally focused on race conditions, with an emphasis on minimizing weight, and maximizing performance potential (e.g. engine tuning, suspension set-up).
 Thus, Type R models were first conceived for racetracks.
 However, due to Honda's increased focus on their VTEC engines, Type R vehicles were eventually designed for a much wider market.

 Type R vehicles traditionally have a red Honda badge and Championship White paint as an option, as a tribute to their first winning F1 car.
 Honda's racing and F1 cars often feature a red Honda badge.

-The Type R was utilised by Acura on their high performance vehicles, which evolved into Type-S.
+The Type R was utilised by Acura on their high performance vehicles, which evolved into Type-S for selected models.

 NSX Type R

 Honda produced a very limited number of NSX Type R models from 1992 to 1995 for Japan.
 Major changes include a more aggressive suspension and an extensive weight reduction to 1230 kg from the normal NSX weight of 1350 kg.
 The NSX Type R was track oriented and, to reduce weight, lacked sound deadening, audio, electric windows and air conditioning.
 The NSX Type R's role was fulfilled by the NSX Type S Zero in 1997.

 A second iteration of the Type R, dubbed NSX-R, was released in 2002, again exclusively in Japan.
 The NSX-R had a more aggressive rear spoiler and hood vent, featured a roof scoop, along with various refinements to reduce weight to 1270 kg.
 Under the body, panels and air fences in the front, along with a small rear diffuser, produced balanced downforce.
 These subtle changes along with its renowned handling kept the NSX-R competitive on the track against considerably higher-powered cars.